S2FGL: Spatial Spectral Federated Graph Learning: Methodology

-\textbf{Motivation of NLIR.} Graph data is fragmented across multiple clients in subgraph-FL, which inevitably disrupts these label signals, especially as the client scale increases.
-Label signal disruption severs key pathways for propagating label information, resulting in incomplete and biased local feature representations that ultimately degrade GNNs ability semantically.
-For validation, we investigate how the Structure Inertia Score (SIS) varies in subgraph-FL and experimentally demonstrate the relationship between the decrease in SIS and the client scale.
-Specifically, the SIS first decreases and then increases as the number of client partitions increases, highlighting the significant role of LSD in the observed performance decline.
-We aim to mitigate the impact of label signal disruption in FGL by preserving valuable label knowledge across fragmented subgraphs.
-Correspondingly, Node Label Information Reinforcement (NLIR) is introduced.
-By selecting nodes with both structural representativeness and rich label information for a global repository and injecting it during local training, NLIR reduces the information loss inherent in the subgraph scenarios.
-Specifically, throughout the training process, \oneabbv{} assesses the similarity distributions between node features and all representative prototypes for both local and global, thereby enabling multidimensional localization of node classes.
-By aligning the two similarity distributions, it effectively reconstructs label signal pathways within each client, enhancing local feature modeling by restoring context around labeled nodes.
+\textbf{Motivation of NLIR.} Graph data is fragmented across clients in subgraph-FL, which inevitably disrupts semantic signals from labeled nodes across clients.
+Label signal disruption undermines key pathways for propagating semantic information.
+This results in biased local feature representations, which ultimately degrade the performance of GNNs.
+For validation, we investigate the relationship between the decrease in SIS and the client scale.
+Specifically, the SIS exhibits a downward trend as the client scale increases, with notably lower scores in the range emphasized by mainstream subgraph-FL studies, thereby highlighting the label signal disruption phenomenon.
+We aim to mitigate its negative impact by preserving valuable semantic knowledge across fragmented subgraphs.
+Correspondingly, we propose NLIR.
+By selecting nodes with both structural representativeness and rich semantic information for the construction of a global repository and injecting it during local training, NLIR reduces the information loss inherent in the subgraph scenarios.
+Subsequently, \oneabbv{} assesses the similarity distributions between node features and all representative prototypes for both local and global GNNs during local training, thereby enabling multidimensional semantic localization of nodes.
+By aligning the two similarity distributions, it effectively injects semantic knowledge and enhances feature modeling semantically.